Face-bow: History

 George B. Snow is credited as the inventor of face-bow.
-In his version of face-bow, he positioned the plaster cast in the articulator in respect to distance of median incisal point from the condyles and all the other points on the occlusal plane.
+In his version of face-bow, he positioned the plaster cast in the articulator in respect to the distance of the median incisal point from the condyles and all the other points on the occlusal plane.
 Snow attempted to give the occlusal plane an individual position also in this third dimension : and in order to achieve this he set about as follows.
 He fixed his bite-fork in the upper occlusion rim in such away that the handle, when the rim was placed in the patient's mouth. was parallel with a plane extending from the bottom of the glenoid fossa and passing through the anterior nasal spine.
 This plane cannot be determined directly on a living person; but it approximately corresponds with a line drawn from the upper part of the tragus to the lower edge of the nostril.
 In American literature, this plane is known as the Bromell plane, in Europe as the Camper plane.
 Snow then placed the bite-fork horizontally when the casts were mounted in the articulator.